-Credits: 4 Lab Hours: 3 Lecture Hours: 3 Prerequisites: BIOL 111 BIOL 112 Semester Offered: Fall, odd years
+Credits: 4 Lab Hours: 3 Lecture Hours: 3 Prerequisites: BIOL 111 BIOL 112

 BIOL 455: Immunology

 This course presents the basic concepts of the innate and adaptive immune systems including details about the molecules, cells and organs involved.
 Emphasis will be placed on mechanisms of immune system development and response to pathogens, as well as on the classic experiments performed to make key discoveries in immunology.